luckyllama/luckyllama.github.io/src/content/articles/barrier-grid.md

 ---
 title: Barrier-Grid Optical Illusion
-summary: "A transparent mask moved on top of a static image creates the illusion of animation in this optical illusion."
+summary: A transparent mask moved on top of a static image creates the illusion of animation in this optical illusion.
+summaryImage: projects/barrier-grid/poster.png
 date: 2014-01-13
 modified: 2014-01-14